v12technology/fluxtion-quickstart-old/README.md

 A user written event handler class(WordCounter) receives CharEvents and maintains a set of stateful calculations for chars, words and lines.
 The ```@EventHandler``` annotation attached to a single argument method, marks the method as an entry point for processing.
 Some of the methods are marked with a filter value ```@EventHandler(filterId = '\t')``` signifying the methods are only invoked when the Event and the filter value of the event match.

-An instance of the handler class is created and referenced within the generated SEP, the SEP will handle all initialisation, lifecycle and event dispatch for managed nodes.
+A method is marked with the ```@TtearDown``` annotation and will be invoked when teardown is called on the generated static event processor.

 **[CharEvent:](https://github.com/v12technology/fluxtion-quickstart/blob/master/src/main/java/com/fluxtion/sample/wordcount/CharEvent.java)**

 ```java